 About the Madison Arts Commission

-The Madison Arts Commission (MAC) is composed of ten residents and one Alderperson.
-Each commissioner is appointed by the Mayor and confirmed by the Common Council.
-The eleven member commission is staffed with one full-time arts administrator and two additional staff who provide part-time support.
-The Commission was created by ordinance in 1974 to advise the Mayor and Common Council on public policy matters relating to the arts.
-It began as a unit in the Parks Division but has since moved to the Neighborhood Planning, Urban Design & Historic Preservation section of the Department of Planning and Community and Economic Development.
+The Madison Arts Commission (MAC) includes ten residents and one Alder.
+Staff include one full-time and two part-time arts administrators.
+MAC was founded in 1974 to guide the Mayor and Common Council on policy matters relating to the arts.
+The Mayor appoints commissioners, who are then confirmed by the Common Council.
+MAC is in the Neighborhood Planning, Preservation & Design section of the Department of Planning and Community and Economic Development.

 Commissioners